 2.4 If our supply of electricity to you has not commenced at the time you become a Meridian customer, we will endeavour to commence supply as soon as possible.

 2.5 If you move into premises that Meridian supplies and you do not arrange for the supply of electricity to your premises by another retailer, you must contact us to apply to become a Meridian customer.
 If you do not contact us:

-(b) you must pay for the electricity you have used and all applicable fees (which can be found on our website (www.meridian.co.nz)), including disconnection fees, whether you have accepted this agreement or not.
+(b) whether or not we disconnect, you must pay for the electricity you have used and all applicable fees (which can be found on our website (www.meridian.co.nz)), including any disconnection fees, whether you have accepted this agreement or not.

 2.6 If you accept this agreement, and if we accept you as a Meridian customer in relation to the premises, you will be deemed to have been a Meridian customer for that premises from the date you moved into the premises (you must provide us with any evidence that we reasonably request to establish the date that you moved into the premises).